-- Community locations Locations must be non-disability specific & meet all federal standards for home and community-based settings.
+- Community locations Locations must be non-disability specific and meet all federal standards for home and community-based settings.
 When provided in community locations, this service cannot take place in licensed facilities, or any type of facility owned, leased or operated by a provider of other ODP services.
-Services are provided in a variety of integrated community locations that offer opportunities for the participant to achieve their personally identified goals for developing employment skills, community inclusion, involvement, exploration, and for developing & sustaining a network of positive natural supports.
-A maximum of 3 participants can be served simultaneously by any one provider at a community location at any one time. - Community hubs These settings primarily serve as a gathering place prior to & after community activities.
+Services are provided in a variety of integrated community locations that offer opportunities for the participant to achieve his or her personally identified goals for developing employment skills, community inclusion, involvement, exploration, and for developing and sustaining a network of positive natural supports.
+A maximum of 3 participants can be served simultaneously by any one provider at a community location at any one time. - Community hubs These settings primarily serve as a gathering place prior to and after community activities.
 Participants' time will be largely spent outside of the community hub, engaged in community activities.
-Community hubs should be non-disability specific, accessible, provide shelter in inclement weather, & be locations used by the general public.
+Community hubs should be non-disability specific, accessible, provide shelter in inclement weather, and be locations used by the general public.
 Community hubs could be locations that are focused on a specialty area of interest for participant(s) served (for example, employment interest area, volunteer site, related to arts, outdoors, music or sports).

 A community hub could be a private home but is not the home of support staff.
-The participant's home may only serve as a hub on an occasional & incidental basis.
+The participant's home may only serve as a hub on an occasional and incidental basis.
 The use of a community hub must be driven by the interest of the participant(s) served.
 A maximum of 6 participants can be served by any one provider at any one point in time in a community hub.

 - Adult Training Facilities (subject to licensure under 55 Pa.
-Code Chapter 2380) CPS may be provided in Adult Training Facilities which meet all federal standards for home and community-based settings. - Older Adult Daily Living Centers (subject to licensure under 6 Pa.
-Code Chapter 11) For participants 60 years or older, or participants with dementia or dementia-related conditions, CPS may be provided in Older Adult Daily Living Centers which meet all federal standards for home and community-based settings.
+Code Chapter 2380) Community Participation Supports may be provided in Adult Training Facilities which meet all federal standards for home and community-based settings. - Older Adult Daily Living Centers (subject to licensure under 6 Pa.
+Code Chapter 11) For participants 60 years or older, or participants with dementia or dementia-related conditions, Community Participation Support may be provided in Older Adult Daily Living Centers which meet all federal standards for home and community-based settings.
 Participants under 60 years of age receiving services in an Older Adult Daily Living Center prior to 7/1/17 may continue to receive services in these settings. - Vocational Facilities (subject to licensure under 55 Pa.
-Code Chapter 2390) CPS may be used to provide prevocational services in Vocational Facilities.
+Code Chapter 2390) Community Participation Support may be used to provide prevocational services in Vocational Facilities for participants who have a competitive integrated employment outcome included in their service plan.
+There must be documentation in the service plan regarding how and when the provision of this service is expected to lead to competitive integrated employment.
 Facilities must meet all federal standards for home and community-based settings.

 Facility-based prevocational services focus on the development of competitive worker traits through work as the primary training method.
-The service may be provided as: - o Occupational training used to teach skills for a specific occupation in the competitive labor market, & includes personal & work adjustment training designed to develop appropriate worker traits & teach understanding work environment expectations. - o Work related evaluation involving use of planned activities, systematic observation, & testing to formally assess the participant, including identification of service needs, potential for employment, & employment objectives.
+The service may be provided as:

+- o Occupational training used to teach skills for a specific occupation in the competitive labor market, and includes personal and work adjustment training designed to develop appropriate worker traits and teach understanding work environment expectations. - o Work related evaluation involving use of planned activities, systematic observation, and testing to formally assess the participant, including identification of service needs, potential for employment, and employment objectives.